okason97/Not-Real-Estate-Agent/README.md

    uv add -r requirements.txt
    ```

-3. Set up environment variables (Not used now, necessary if more models are added):
+3. Set up environment variables (Not used now, necessary if you want to use other models):
    ```bash
    # Create .env file
    touch .env